hallard/RAK831-Zero/README.md

 ### LEDs

-Led management is done my the monitoring service installed by the setup below, see the readm.me
+Led management is done my the monitoring service installed by the setup below

 ## Software Installation